bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/wordpress-vs-headless-cms.md.md

 ii.)
 A custom domain, additional storage space, Google Analytics connection, the option to install your plugins and themes, and other features are all available as paid upgrades.

 iii.)
-The word “WordPress” will be included in your website’s URL or domain by default, such as mysite.wordpress.com.
+The word "WordPress” will be included in your website’s URL or domain by default, such as mysite.wordpress.com.

 WordPress.org